Bears9355/Bears9355/readme.md

 </h3>

 <h2 align="center">
-I'm a French 🥖 developer, using Javascript, HTML/CSS, SQL...
+I'm a French 🥖 developer, using Javascript, HTML/CSS, SQL, and C++...
 </h2>

 ## 🏫 What is my plan for school ?

  - I'm currently in "STI2D", which is sciences about engineering and sustainability.
  - I want to do a "BUT" in computer science.
 It is in college and during 3 years.
- - Next, I will probably do one year of forming to become professional developer !
+ - Next, I would like to do 3 more years in computer science in a french engineer school : Polytech

 ## 💻Currently working on :

  - Marketo (A Discord Bot for Paladium's Markets (Video Game), see the repository [here](https://github.com/Bears9355/marketo)
+ - Cansat (A national and european competition in which we have to create a mini satellite as a team)

 ## 🌴 What I've done :